Skip to content

 In addition to the technical and performance standards expected of all students in educational programs in the College of Nursing, students in the DNP program are also expected to possess the mental, auditory, visual, sensory, strength, manual dexterity, and communication skills to:

-1. Lead and govern through vision, strategic planning, using evidence in decision making while maintaining ethical standards.
+1. Lead and govern through vision, strategic planning, and the use of evidence in decision-making while maintaining ethical standards.

 2. Provide operational management with resource allocation, compliance, and risk management.